Is White Discharge a Sign of Period Coming?

 More Signs that your Period is Coming

-White discharge before period is certainly a thing!
+Increased discharge before a period is certainly a thing!
 An increase in progesterone can cause an increased amount of vaginal discharge and it’s one of the ways that people know their period is coming.

 But, what are some of the other signs that your period is coming?
 Let’s find out: